Cabinet Cards & Cartes-de-Visite | How to Archivally Preserve Your Family Photographs

 cabinet cards

-With your photographs securely stored in archival enclosures, they can then be placed in acid-free Metal Edge Boxes for easy access and safe long-term storage.
+Once your photographs are securely stored in archival enclosures, store them in acid-free Metal Edge Boxes for easy access and safe long-term storage.
 All of your 19th-century cabinet cards, cartes-de-visite, tintypes, postcards, and other photographs can be organized and stored in convenient museum-quality enclosures and acid-free boxes.

 cabinet cards